Explore health content from A to Z.

 You may be awake during the procedure.
 If so, local anesthesia may numb the area where the surgeon is working.
 Or general anesthesia may be given to let you sleep.

 The seeds may give off a low level of radiation.
 Because of this, you will be in a private room.
 Visitors may wear lead aprons or vests.
-You might need to wear a helmet.
+You might need to wear a helmet or remain in the shielded room.

 Some types of very low-dose seeds are left in place a few months or permanently.
 These seeds may need to be placed during a craniotomy.
 Their radioactivity wears off over time.

-Side effects and risks include infection, seizures, headache, necrosis (death of surrounding tissue), and brain swelling.
+Side effects and risks include infection, seizures, headache, tissue necrosis (death of surrounding tissue), and brain swelling.

 Copyright © 2014 Baylor Health Care System All Rights Reserved. |